ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 <a id="org4b2b1a1"></a>

-# Electrical
+# ⚡️ Electrical

 <a id="org7981dc9"></a>

-## Recommended power source
+## 🔌 Recommended power source

--   Intel® Joule™ with Intel® RealSense running requires at least 1.5A with 12V
+-   Intel® Joule™ with Intel® RealSense D435 running requires ≥ 1.5A @ 12V
-> Intel® joule only requires about 0.6A with 12V to boot up.
+> ❗️Intel® joule only requires ~0.6A @ 12V to boot.
--   Kinova Mico Joint 6 supplies max 3A with 24V
+-   Kinova Mico Joint 6 supplies max 3A @ 24V
 -   Inside the hand, there is limited space to store the power conversion circuit.
 We use buck convertor from Pololu [#4] to convert the power from Kinova arm to supply intel Joule™.